17.10.2025

 Spain rounds out Netflix’s top five markets in both total and hybrid subscription revenue.
 Supported by partnerships with Movistar+ and local CTV platforms, Netflix’s hybrid model has proved highly effective - accounting for 41% of 3.9 million subscribers by 2030.
 Despite competitive pressure from Atresplayer and Mitele Plus, Netflix retains strong brand loyalty.

-Between 2025 and 2030, Netflix’s European top five remain stable but reordered.Collectively, the top five grow to nearly $9.1 billion in total revenues by 2030 - 20% of which will come from Hybrid subscription fees, while 8% will come from advertising revenues.
+Between 2025 and 2030, Netflix’s European top five remain stable but reordered.Collectively, the top five grow to nearly $9.1 billion in total streaming revenue across Europe by 2030 - 20% of which will come from Hybrid subscription fees, while 8% will come from advertising revenues.
 The UK continues to dominate total and ad revenues, but Germany and France are fast catching up through hybrid monetisation.
 While the top five stays consistent when ranked by total subscribers or total revenue, the Netherlands does creep into view when ranking by advertising revenues or hybrid subscription revenues, usually booting out Italy or Spain.

 Across Europe, Netflix’s next growth phase will hinge less on pure subscriber gains and more on local ad-market integration and strategic bundling, marking a decisive shift from volume to value.